Complexity and Misspecification: Dynamic Environment and Long-Run Behavior

 \begin{assumption}[Uniform entropy gap for each risky arm] Let $[\underline{\lambda},\bar{\lambda}]$ be as in Assumption \ref{ass:U}.
 There exist constants $H_1^\ast,\dots,H_K^\ast>0$ such that for all $(\lambda,\pi)\in[\underline{\lambda},\bar{\lambda}]\times\Delta(Q)$, all $\bar{\mu} \geq 0$ with $\bar{\mu} \lambda^2 < 1$, and for each risky arm $r_i$, $H_s(\lambda,\bar{\mu},\pi)-H_{r_i}(\lambda,\bar{\mu},\pi) \geq H_i^\ast.$ \end{assumption}

 Assumption \ref{ass:uniform_entropy_gap_multi} requires that the safe arm’s worst-case distortion be uniformly more entropic than that of each risky arm over the relevant parameter range.
-This ensures that increasing $\bar{\mu}$ tilts every risky--safe comparison in favor of the safe arm.
+This ensures that increasing $\bar{\mu}$ tilts every risky-safe comparison in favor of the safe arm.